tsdev/spinw/docs/pages/swfiles/sw_intsf.md

 `range`
-: Data range in r.l.u. along selected dimension to integrate, default is the full data range.
+: Data range in r.l.u. along selected dimension to integrate, default value is the full data range.

 `type`
 : Type of data to be used for the integration.